arya-anathema/prompt-engineering/README.md

 # Report

-The assignment report is available in the file `Report.pdf`.
+The assignment report, containing qualitative analysis for each task response, is available in the file `Report.pdf`.